 - Keep you updated on the progress of your claim

 In addition to representing your interests and helping you get fair compensation, we can also make sure your case complies with Ohio’s statute of limitations.
-Keep reading to learn about Ohio’s legal deadline to file and collect compensation.
+Keep reading to learn about Ohio’s legal deadline to file and collect compensation for accident victims.
 When you are ready to start preparing your claim for compensation, our Columbus head-on collision car wreck lawyers can help.

 Who Could Be Responsible for a Head-On Accident?

 Head-on collisions typically occur when two drivers traveling in opposite directions collide.
 Often, one or both motorists will cross the center line.
 This often leads to a devastating collision.
 It may seem straightforward that the driver who crossed over the center line is responsible for your accident.
 However, there are numerous potentially responsible parties.

 It is common to want to hold the other driver accountable for a head-on collision.
 These accidents frequently result from human error, and an act of negligence could make the other motorist responsible for your accident.

 Acts of negligence can occur in different ways.
 Drivers distracted by electronic devices or other objects might fail to notice they have crossed into your lane until it is too late.
 Fatigued motorists could also drift into oncoming traffic.
 You could pursue a case against the other negligent driver when one of these situations is the cause of your accident.

 The Employer of the Other Driver